PhilFlora/glav.in/README.md

 ========

 * Super simple to install.
 * No database.
-All is stored in JSON files.
+All data is stored in JSON files.
 * User Management (3 Levels: Owner, Admin, Contributor)
 * Easy templating & support for multiple layouts
 * It's named after a catchphrase of a character from The Simpsons.